kate-gill/mini-games/README.md

 * **Rock Paper Scissors**

 Classic Rock Paper Scissors game.
-Player is competing against computer.
-Computer is picking a randomly generated option in each round.
+Player competes against computer.
+Computer picks a randomly generated option in each round.

 There are three rounds in total.
 Each time someone wins, one point is awarded.
 In case of a tie, no points awarded.